selfagency/xcfg/README.md

 ## License

-Copyright (c) 2023, Daniel Sieradski; 2017, Jonathan Beebe This code was derived from [https://github.com/jonbeebe/xcfg](https://github.com/jonbeebe/xcfg)
+Copyright (c) 2023, Daniel Sieradski; 2017, Jonathan Beebe.

+This code was derived from [https://github.com/jonbeebe/xcfg](https://github.com/jonbeebe/xcfg).

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above